Last updated on June 5th, 2026 at 11:53 pm

 In some ways, Singapore is similar to Hong Kong because it’s a densely populated city with hot weather and skyscrapers everywhere.

-Except Singapore is near the equator so the temperature and humidity stay the same the entire year.
+Except that Singapore is near the equator, so the temperature and humidity remain relatively constant throughout the year.

-The mix of Chinese, Malaysian, and Indonesian cuisine makes Singapore a foodie’s paradise with all the hawker stalls.
+The mix of Chinese, Malaysian, and Indonesian cuisine makes Singapore a foodie’s paradise, with numerous hawker stalls.

-Singapore does lean on the more expensive side but is still popular with tourists because of what the city has to offer like Merlion, Marina Bay Sands, and Gardens by the Bay.
+Singapore is a bit more expensive, but it remains popular with tourists for its attractions, such as the Merlion, Marina Bay Sands, and Gardens by the Bay.

 It’s also won ‘world’s best airport’ multiple times.